 Schedule W-2 - form must be completed to receive proper credit for Alabama income tax withheld on Forms 40A, 40, and 40NR.

-Schedule CP - form must be completed to receive proper credit for Alabama composite payments withheld on Form 40NR
+Schedule CP - form must be completed to receive proper credit for Alabama composite payments withheld and Electing PTE Credits

-Schedule KRCC-I - for reporting the recepient's share of Capital Credit for Individual Taxpayers.
+Schedule KRCC-I - for reporting the recipient's share of Capital Credit for Individual Taxpayers.